Hesam-Eskandari/tech-school/c++/01-basics.md

 }
 ```

-- The argument `argc` is the number of arguments passed when running the code
+- The argument `argc` is the number of arguments passed when running the code.
+- `argc` is short for argument count
 - The `*argv[]` is an array of arguments
 - To run: `./a.run arg1 arg2 arg3`

 ### Namespace
-- Naming a part of the code helps to modularize the code and avoid naming conflict
+- Naming a part of the code helps to modularize the code and avoid naming conflicts
 - Example: `std` is the name for the `standard` library in C++
 - Use the scope resolution operator to access items in a namespace
   - Example: `std::cout`